NVIDIA/FasterTransformer/docs/xlnet_guide.md

 - CMake >= 3.8
 - CUDA 11.0 or newer version
-- NCCL 2.10 or newer version
 - Python 3 is recommended because some features are not supported in python 2
 - Tensorflow: Verify on 1.15, 1.13 and 1.14 should work.

-Recommand to use image `nvcr.io/nvidia/tensorflow:20.12-tf1-py3`.
+Recommend to use image `nvcr.io/nvidia/tensorflow:20.12-tf1-py3`.

 ```bash
 docker run -ti --gpus all --rm nvcr.io/nvidia/tensorflow:20.12-tf1-py3 bash